mark-artim/TechBlog/README.md

 - Add comments to other people's posts.

 <br>

-The live site can be reached at: [TechBlog](https://github.com/mark-artim/TechBlog)
+## The live site can be reached by clicking this link: [TechBlog](https://serene-gorge-88856.herokuapp.com/)

 ## Credits